rpmesina/SQL_Job_Market_Analysis/README.md

 <p style="text-align: justify;">
 Using the unified evaluation model, it shows that the highest salary outcomes are consistently driven by specialized skills with low market penetration in both local and global markets.
 <p style="text-align: justify;">
-Locally, technologies such as MongoDB, Node.js, Cassandra, and Solidity command average salaries exceeding $150,000 despite relatively limited demand, indicating strong compensation premiums for niche expertise.
+Locally, technologies such as MongoDB, Node.js, Cassandra, and Solidity command average salaries exceeding $150,000 despite relatively limited demand, which indicates strong compensation premiums for niche expertise.
 A similar pattern appears globally, where skills like Debian, Lua, Haskell, and ASP.NET Core achieve comparable salary levels while remaining scarce.
 Notably, several skills, including MongoDB, dplyr, Node.js, Cassandra, and Solidity, appear in both markets, suggesting globally transferable specialization.
 <p style="text-align: justify;">
   Overall, these results confirm that skills positioned in the Specialized category deliver the highest return on investment, reinforcing that salary growth is more strongly influenced by technical scarcity and complexity than by widespread adoption.
 </p>